IIED policies

 Partnerships statement

-Partnerships are at the heart of IIED's work: we have more than 350 partnerships working in over 60 countries.
+Partnerships are at the heart of IIED's work; the institute has hundreds of them in over 60 countries.
 This partnership statement (PDF) outlines IIED’s approach to working with partners across the world.
 It sets out some core principles and shows how, why and with whom IIED seeks partnership.

 Race and racism

-This will mean driving change internally that includes redefining our shared values, behaviours and culture.
-Externally, this will include transforming ways of working with others, how we set our research agendas, take action in policy and in practice, and how we communicate.
+This means driving change internally that has included a redefining of our shared values, and continuous work on our behaviours and culture.
+Externally, this includes transforming ways of working with others, how we set our research agendas, take action in policy and in practice, and how we communicate.

 Environmental policy

 IIED works to build a fairer, more sustainable world.
-We recognise that all our activities will have an impact on the environment – and we aim to continually improve our environmental performance.
-Under our environmental policy (PDF) we aim to reduce our greenhouse gas emissions by an average of 2.5% per head annually, consistent with globally recognised reduction commitments and our own ambitions for a safer world.
+We recognise that all our activities will have an impact on the environment – and we have committed to becoming a net zero organisation.

 Integrity and ethics in research, partnership and policy engagement